wustl-data/wustl-data.github.io/docs/modules/normalization/pandas.md

 ).set_index(["Name", "Birthday"])
 ```

-Multi-indexes are particularly useful when joining columns from different tables, as we'll see in the next module.
+Multi-indexes are particularly useful when joining columns from different tables, as we'll see in the assignment.

 ## DataFrame.stack